rbei-etas/busmaster/Sources/CAN_Vector_XL/EXTERNAL_INCLUDE/Readme.txt

 Distribution of API include files as part of the repository
 -----------------------------------------------------------
 We asked Vector Informatik, if we are allowed to do upload the API files into our source code repository.
-The answer from Markus Stiller from Vector Informatik to tobias.lorenz@etas.com on 2011-11-07 started:
+The answer from Markus Stiller from Vector Informatik to tobias.lorenz@etas.com on 2011-11-07 stated:
 "Yes you can redistribute our files ..."

 Conclusion: